Latest News

 So, why the Stage 4 Water Shortage Alert that prohibits irrigation and non-essential water

+usage?
 H2GO’s water supply wells cannot continue to run 24/7 for extended periods.

 Integrity of the well system is critical to sustain our water supplies for essential needs.